emard/wifi_jtag/README.md

 See ESP8266 family pinouts:
 http://www.esp8266.com/wiki/doku.php?id=esp8266-module-family

-Avoid connecting GPIO 0, 2, 15, 16 to target FPGA, as those
-pins need to be at some default state at power on for ESP8266 to boot firmware.
+Avoid connecting GPIO 0, 2, 15 (and 16 on some ESP) to target FPGA, as those pins need to be at some default state at power on for ESP8266 to boot firmware.
 If it doesn't boot, they need to be disconnected during first second of powering up the ESP8266.